 Born May 26, 1895, Dorothea Lange was to become one of the most famous photographers of the Great Depression in America.
-It is her photographs that most accurately capture the true human devastation this economic disaster wrought on our nation.
-Before her photographs began appearing in contemporary publications, the Great Depression was, to most people, something they only read about in newspapers and magazines, and their own personal experiences with it.
+Her photographs most accurately capture the true human devastation this economic disaster wrought on our nation.
+Before her photographs began appearing in contemporary publications, the Great Depression was, to most people, something they only read about in newspapers and magazines and their own personal experiences with it.
 Dorothea’s photographs made the Depression a human event that everyone could understand.
 They also helped usher in the new art of documentary photography and made her one of its pioneers.

-While operating her photography studio, Dorothea met and married Maynard Dixon, a respected painter of western scenes, and had two sons by him, one born in 1925 and one born in 1930.
+While operating her photography studio, Dorothea met and married Maynard Dixon, a respected painter of western scenes, and had two sons with him, one born in 1925 and one born in 1930.

-When the Great Depression began, Dorothea began to be interested in what was going on in the neighborhoods and street and began taking more photographs there than in the studio.
-She was particularly interested in homeless and unemployed people, and her work in photographing them landed her a job with the Federal Resettlement Administration, which later became known as the Farm Security Administration.
+When the Great Depression began, Dorothea became interested in what was going on in the neighborhoods and streets and began taking more photographs there than in the studio.
+She was particularly interested in homeless and unemployed people, and her photographing them landed her a job with the Federal Resettlement Administration, later known as the Farm Security Administration.

-She divorced Maynard Dixon in 1935, and she quickly remarried Paul Schuster Taylor, an Economics professor at the University of California at Berkeley.
+She divorced Maynard Dixon in 1935 and quickly remarried Paul Schuster Taylor, an Economics professor at the University of California at Berkeley.
 They began exploring the Great Depression together, documenting the poverty it wrought on rural farm workers, sharecroppers, and migrant laborers.
 Dorothea took the photographs while Paul gathered and compiled the economic data.
-They did this project together for the next five years until the Great Depression finally came to an end with President Franklin Roosevelt’s New Deal.
+They did this project together for the next five years until the Great Depression ended with President Franklin Roosevelt’s New Deal.
 Dorothea’s most famous photographs were taken during this time period and a little before, beginning in 1933.

-Many of her photographs became iconic images of the Great Depression that are still famously associated with that time in American history today.
+Many of her photographs became iconic images of the Great Depression that are still famously associated with that time in American history.
 As she was taking them, she submitted them for free to newspapers across the country, which brought more public attention to the plight of the people hardest hit by the Depression.
-In fact, her most famous photograph, Migrant Mother, actually helped save lives.
+Her most famous photograph, Migrant Mother, actually helped save lives.

 Migrant Mother is a picture of a starving mother with her two children in a migrant camp.
 Dorothea later said the woman in the picture asked her no questions about why she was taking pictures, and Dorothea provided no answers.
-Because of the silence, she was able to get five really good quality exposures, one of which became the iconic image of the Depression.
+Because of the silence, she got five really good quality exposures, one of which became the iconic image of the Depression.
 It was only after she took her photos that the two women talked.

-The woman, whose name was Florence Owens Thompson, was 32 years old and told Dorothea that she and her children had been living on vegetable scraps from the fields and birds her children killed and that she had just sold the tires on her car to buy food.
+Florence Owens Thompson was 32 years old and told Dorothea that she and her children had been living on vegetable scraps from the fields and birds her children killed and that she had just sold the tires on her car to buy food.
 They lived in a tent.
-Dorothea sent two of her pictures of Florence and her children to her editor at a San Francisco newspaper, and the editor, in turn, told federal authorities about conditions in the migrant camp where Florence lived.
+Dorothea sent two pictures of Florence and her children to her editor at a San Francisco newspaper, and the editor, in turn, told federal authorities about conditions in the migrant camp where Florence lived.
 An article was published about the camp with the pictures Dorothea took, and the federal government rushed aid to the camp to keep the people there from starving.

 While Dorothea is best known for her Great Depression photography, she gained some secondary fame by photographing the evacuation and internment of Japanese Americans into camps during WWII.
-She even gave up her 1941 Guggenheim Fellowship in photography to follow those being forced into the camps.
+She even gave up her 1941 Guggenheim Photography Fellowship to follow those forced into the camps.

-Her photographs were so clearly critical of the government policy toward Japanese Americans that the Army impounded the vast majority of them, and they were not seen by the public until after the war.
-Today, they can be seen at the National Archives website’s Still Photographs section.
+Her photographs were so clearly critical of the government policy toward Japanese Americans that the Army impounded most of them, and the public did not see them until after the war.
+Today, they can be seen in the National Archives website’s Still Photographs section.